-- a. construction of, or alteration to, a pipeline for carrying natural gas, petroleum or another regulated substance: - b. operating and maintaining a pipeline for carrying natural gas, petroleum or another regulated substance: - construction of, or alteration to, a pipeline facility for processing gas or another regulated C. substance; - d. operating and maintaining a pipeline facility used for processing gas or another regulated substance: - any other activities for which a licence is required under the regulations. e.
+- construction of, or alteration to, a pipeline for carrying natural gas, petroleum or another a. regulated substance; - operating and maintaining a pipeline for carrying natural gas, petroleum or another regulated - construction of, or alteration to, a pipeline facility for processing gas or another regulated C substance: - operating and maintaining a pipeline facility used for processing gas or another regulated d. - any other activities for which a licence is required under the regulations. e.